hemantksingh/messup-learn/People/Leadership.md

 - **the desire to belong** - people are social animals and have the innate ability to gravitate towards others with common shared values and beliefs, form communities and cultures.
 When you are surrounded by people with shared values and beliefs - trust emerges.
   - You find others with similar beliefs and values by striking conversations and **becoming genuinely interested in them**.
 Often liking someone is a gut instinct, an intuitive decision, because it just feels right.
 The part of your brain that controls feeling, controls decision making it doesn't control language, it cannot rationalize why you like someone.
   - Clarity about your beliefs and values gives you a purpose.
 Ability to clearly communicate your vision and repeat it often can rally others behind your cause
-  - A carrot and stick (reward and punishment) policy has limited effect on people.
+  - A carrot and stick (reward and punishment) policy is effective in routine, mechanical work, but actually reduces performance in the context of knowledge work.
 Rewarding efforts as opposed to outcomes taps into the intrinsic motivations of people encouraging them to take risks and innovate and be okay with failure.
   - >*If you want people to be truly engaged in your vision give them **autonomy, mastery and purpose*** - Daniel Pink

 ### Engage and build trust